LeducSama/predictive-maintenance-AIengined/README.md

 # Turbofan Engine Predictive Maintenance System

-A comprehensive machine learning solution for turbofan engine predictive maintenance with integrated Power BI dashboards.
+A comprehensive machine learning solution for turbofan engine predictive maintenance.
 This system implements a multi-signal approach with business-aligned evaluation metrics to optimize maintenance costs and prevent catastrophic failures.

 ## Business Objectives